kataras/iris/plugin/editor/README.md

 ```

-> Note for AddUser: The Authorization specifies the authentication mechanism (in this case Basic) followed by the username and password.
+> Note for username, password: The Authorization specifies the authentication mechanism (in this case Basic) followed by the username and password.
 Although, the string aHR0cHdhdGNoOmY= may look encrypted it is simply a base64 encoded version of <username>:<password>.
 Would be readily available to anyone who could intercept the HTTP request.
 [Read more.](https://www.httpwatch.com/httpgallery/authentication/)